Description

 This kind of tradition which was carried out by the Armenian pilgrims and at the doors of what was used to be the church of Hagios Theodoros which they can no longer have access to or practice their Christian faith in for it had been turned into a mosque and this practice is believed to be some kind of a symbolic emphases of the community rightfulness to the holly place where their ancestors had originally built, practice their faith and potentially where they were also had been buried.

-The very bold and beautifully engraved Armenian script on both round bases of the candlesticks clearly shows the names of the donners and the pilgrims who were going to visit the holly lands from the city of Istanbul to the holly lands in Jerusalem and Bethlehem (although the Armenian script does not mention visiting the city of Bethlehem, but visiting the Holly site by the pilgrims were inevitable), interestingly enough the names of the deceased persons were also mentioned and the names of the people who were going to do the pilgrimage on their behalf.
+The very bold and beautifully engraved Armenian script on both round bases of the candlesticks clearly shows the names of the donors and the pilgrims who were going to visit the holly lands from the city of Istanbul to the holly lands in Jerusalem and Bethlehem (although the Armenian script does not mention visiting the city of Bethlehem, but visiting the Holly site by the pilgrims were inevitable), interestingly enough the names of the deceased persons were also mentioned and the names of the people who were going to do the pilgrimage on their behalf.

 Each candlestick comprises of two detachable sections with each end had been converted into a threaded screw which can be threaded or inserted into the other section, this make the candlestick smaller and the different parts can be kept or hidden separately and safely whilst travelling on the various methods available at the time such as the combination of travelling for long distances on foot or on the back of the animals.